egaba/ember-yup/README.md

 `ember-changeset` was developed to circumvent with issues caused by components using 2-way binding (such as `{{input}}`).
 By having the application interface with a `changeset` layer, only valid data could be set on the underlying object.
 With `ember-changeset-validations`, Changesets could read ValidationMaps to determine whether changes were valid for a given set of data.

 Unlike `ember-changeset`, this library embraces usage of observers and computed properties.
-It also promotes usage of one-way controls.
-Since this library can take advantage of using one-way controls, applications can interface with the underlying data object, while still being able to read data validity.
+Validations occur after values have been updated in the underlying object, allowing applications to interface directly with the underlying data object, while still being able to read data validity.

 ## Contributing